bediger4000/python_cons_car_cdr/README.md

 I wrote a [second version](cons2.py) to show the similarity of `car` and `cdr`.

+I also did a [Go language](cons2.go) implementation.
+It's similar to the Python version, except it specifies argument and return types.

 ## Interview Analysis

 This strikes me as a question from the